George Nardone

 In recent years, comparative research on the efficacy and efficiency of psychotherapies shows even more how the Brief Strategic Psychotherapy model stands out over all other forms of clinical intervention, even in direct comparison with Cognitive-behavioral Therapy (CBT, considered the international gold standard).
 Such a comparison, performed using evidence-based criteria (Evidence-based medicine) and randomized controlled trials (Randomized Controlled Trials, RCTs), as well as through longitudinal studies with external observers, demonstrates its greater effectiveness and efficiency

-More than 30 years have passed since the first studies in Palo Alto and in this long period Giorgio Nardone has personally treated more than 25.000 cases and has contributed to theevolution of a Model applied by thousands of professionals all over the world who came to train directly at the Strategic Therapy Center in Arezzo, which has become the world reference point for the strategic approach not only as a therapy but as a real School of thought.
+More than 40 years have passed since the first studies in Palo Alto and in this long period Giorgio Nardone has personally treated more than 30.000 cases and has contributed to theevolution of a Model applied by thousands of professionals all over the world who came to train directly at the Strategic Therapy Center in Arezzo, which has become the world reference point for the strategic approach not only as a therapy but as a real School of thought.

-Find out more www.giorgionardone.com
+Find out more about www.giorgionardone.com